- EU Neighbourhood Policy

 - Info corner

-Johannes Hahn, Commissioner for European Neighbourhood Policy and Enlargement Negotiations is in Tunisia today and tomorrow to reiterate the EU commitment to support the Tunisian people on their path towards a modern democracy based on fundamental freedoms and socio-economic development.
+Johannes Hahn, Commissioner for European Neighbourhood Policy and Enlargement Negotiations, is in Skopje today and tomorrow to reiterate the EU's readiness to support the country in its reform process.